Stop navigating from one website to another, and read ALL the information you need before you leave home.

 The Corral del Conde is one of the biggest and most important corrales de vecinos (neighbor’s houses) in Seville.
 It is located in Calle Santiago, 27 – about 5 minutes walking from the Casa de Pilatos.

-Among Seville museums, CAAC (Centro Andaluz de Arte Contemporaneo) stands out for being the city’s museum of modern art.
-Located in a 15th century monastery that was then transformed into a porcelain factory in the 19th century, the CAAC has a wonderful setting where old classic architecture blends with modern masterpieces.
-The CAAC offers both modern Spanish and international art from a permanent collection as well as temporary exhibitions.
+The CAAC (Centro Andaluz de Arte Contemporáneo) stands out for being the city’s museum of modern art.
+It offers both modern Spanish and international art from a permanent collection as well as temporary exhibitions.

-This Seville museum about flamenco was created thanks to the initiative of the famous dancer Cristina Hoyos and it opened its doors in 2006.
-Its aim is to inform you about everything related to flamenco, its origins, influences and styles and about how it is practiced today.
-Therefore, the premises are different rooms with many interactive displays that tell you about the history, culture, and styles of flamenco, along with exhibits highlighting the fashion.
+The Museo del Baile Flamenco was created thanks to the initiative of the famous dancer Cristina Hoyos and it opened its doors in 2006.
+Its aim is to inform you about everything related to flamenco, its origins, influences and styles and about how it’s practiced today.